Stereographic map projection: History

 The stereographic projection was likely known in its polar aspect to the ancient Egyptians, though its invention is often credited to Hipparchus, who was the first Greek to use it.
 Its oblique aspect was used by Greek Mathematician Theon of Alexandria in the fourth century, and its equatorial aspect was used by Arab astronomer Al-Zarkali in the eleventh century.
 The earliest written description of it is Ptolemy's Planisphaerium, which calls it the "planisphere projection".

 The stereographic projection was exclusively used for star charts until 1507, when Walther Ludd of St. Dié, Lorraine created the first known instance of a stereographic projection of the Earth's surface.
 Its popularity in cartography increased after Rumold Mercator used its equatorial aspect for his 1595 atlas.
-It subsequently saw frequent use throughout the seventeenth century with its equatorial aspect being used for maps of the Eastern and Western hemispheres.
+It subsequently saw frequent use throughout the seventeenth century with its equatorial aspect being used for maps of the Eastern Hemisphere and Western Hemisphere.

 In 1695, Edmond Halley, motivated by his interest in star charts, published the first mathematical proof that this map is conformal.
 He used the recently established tools of calculus, invented by his friend Isaac Newton.